PeiZhao-tech/PeiZhao-tech.github.io/README.md

 # PeiZhao-tech.github.io
-## Save some usful files and links.
+## Training how to design my website
-## Record my experience of life.
+## The website should include my profile, my learning and my future.